 The school should preserve any evidence of the incident, where legally permissible.
-As noted above, staff should not save, copy or otherwise deal with any child exploitation material.
+As noted above, staff should make no attempt save, copy or otherwise deal with any child exploitation material.
 See Appendix 2 - Offences involving child exploitation material.

-Depending on the nature and seriousness of the incident, evidence may also be required by parents or other officers in the Department and the police may need to be contacted immediately.
+Depending on the nature and seriousness of the incident, evidence may also be required by parents or other officers in the Department.